I originally wrote this post back in 2012 but decided to update a couple of…

 A common “trick” used in the past to try and fool search engines was to optimise a microsite for a specific set of key terms to draw in links and then link this back to the main website in an attempt to benefit the main site rankings.
 Cross linking of multiple sites is not a recommended practice (by Google) and is considered “spammy” and likely to result in penalties in the search engines.
 Generally it would be more beneficial to spend the effort getting such links directly to your main site.

 Creating a new site with a new (keyword related) domain name means that it has no search history or trust so you have to spend time and effort to start optimisation and getting rankings from scratch.
-This does not happen overnight so you have to allow time (typically months) to develop organic rankings.
+This does not happen overnight so you have to allow time (typically months or longer) to develop organic rankings.

 You could of course use the microsite with pay-per-click (PPC) advertising to drive traffic to it, in the same way you would use a dedicated landing page, to obtain paid results in the mean time.